 The benefits of immersive extended reality (XR) technology in learning, both formal and informal, have been highlighted time and again with detailed studies.
 XR can affect the different stages of learning from the initial phases – curiosity as a stimulus – to the possibility to play a direct role in virtual settings.

-To sum up, as in “Night at the Museum” your visiting experience could be surprisingly interactive.
-After collecting needs, BRIDGES will test and pilot informal learning applications with “A day in Ancient Athens” at the Foundation of Hellenic World.
+After an intense analysis of related needs, BRIDGES tested and piloted informal learning applications with “A day in Ancient Athens” at the Foundation of Hellenic World.